 - Studies of the Portuguese-speaking World

-It also offers minors in film studies, Latino studies, literary and cultural theory, folklore, and other exciting fields, reflecting the interdisciplinary approach to research of our faculty and students, who frequently take courses outside the Department.
+We also offer minors in film studies, Latino studies, literary and cultural theory, folklore, and other exciting fields, reflecting the interdisciplinary approach to research of our faculty and students.
 Our faculty members and graduate students pursue a great variety of research interests within these fields.
 Faculty members maintain active research programs and are at the same time committed to excellence in instruction, as attested by numerous teaching awards won in recent years.
-Similarly, our students are recognized for their teaching, invited to present their work at conferences, awarded FLAS and Fulbright-Hayes fellowships and internal and external grants to conduct research.
+Similarly, our students are recognized for their teaching, invited to present their work at conferences, awarded FLAS and Fulbright-Hayes fellowships, and internal and external grants to conduct research.

 Our graduate students are normally fully funded during the 5-year degree program through support in the form of a Graduate Teaching Associateship, University Fellowships, etc.